fonicartist/mutantrun/README.md

-# mutantrun
+# X-Men: Mutant Run
 Originally made as a creative minds project for my humanities class (We had a topic on X-Men).
 I may update this from time to time.